Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-\citet{buchner2020zero} propose a more advanced approach for \ac{snark}-based anonymous credentials.
+\citet{buchner2020zero} propose a more advanced approach toward \ac{snark}-based anonymous credentials.
 They mention key privacy features for these credentials, such as selective disclosure and private holder binding and also consider privacy-oriented revocation; yet in a setting where the revocation status of a credential is directly checked in an interaction between the verifier and issuer, which poses higher availability requirements on the issuer.
-While not giving an implementation and leaving several design-related questions, the authors emphasize the potential advantages of transparent \acp{snark} compared to, for instance, Groth16 \acp{snark}. \citet{Deevashwer2022ZEBRA} also focus on blockchain-based applications of \acp{snark}-based anonymous credentials.
-They use \ac{snark}-batching to reduce the costs of the on-chain verification of multiple \acp{vp}.
-The implementation includes selective disclosure and private revocation.
+While not detailing their implementation and leaving several design-related questions, the authors emphasize the potential advantages of transparent \acp{snark} compared to, for instance, Groth16 \acp{snark} in terms of coordination (trusted setup) and opportunities for post-quantum security. \citet{Deevashwer2022ZEBRA} also focus on blockchain-based applications of \acp{snark}-based anonymous credentials.
+They use \ac{snark} batch verification to reduce the costs of the on-chain verification of multiple \acp{vp}.
+Their implementation includes selective disclosure and private revocation.
 Hardware binding, credential chaining, as well as more general predicates and the corresponding tooling are also not discussed.